Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 {{implicit-binary-search-tree}} is navigated according to a binary search.
 At each individual log entry, the binary search needs to determine whether it should move left or right.
-That is, it needs to determine, out of the set of key-version pairs stored in the prefix tree, whether the highest version present at a given log entry is greater than, equal to, or less than a target version.
+That is, it needs to determine, out of the set of pseudonym/key-version pairs stored in the prefix tree, whether the highest key version present at a given log entry is greater than, equal to, or less than a target version.

 A **binary ladder** is a series of lookups in a single log entry's prefix tree,